mrvivacious/AWS_Lambda_and_SNS/page1.md

 <p>Now go back to <a href="http://developer.amazon.com">developer.amazon.com</a></p>

 Once you've signed in, click on "Developer Console" on the top right of the blue bar.
-Search for "Alexa Skills Kit" on the top gray bar.
+Search for "Alexa Skills Kit" on the top gray menu.

 ### The Developer Console
 <p>You will be using the developer console to set up the Voice User Interface (VUI)</p>